-The OAS Payment Date is the day which one’s old age security payments will start.
-It is important to know one’s OAS Payment Date because it can affect one’s retirement income and tax filing.
-In most cases, both CPP and OAS Payment Dates do fall on the same dates.
+The OAS Payment Date is the day on which one’s old age security payments will start.
+It is important to know one’s OAS payment date because it can affect one’s retirement income and tax filing.
+In most cases, both CPP and OAS payment dates fall on the same dates.
 Let’s see how it goes this time around.

-OAS payments are made on a monthly basis, either by cheque or by bank deposit.
+OAS payments are made on a monthly basis, either by cheque or bank deposit.

 The OAS pension system has two components, the Old Age Security (OAS) Pension and the Guaranteed Income Supplement (GIS), which together make up the basic benefit.
 The Old Age Security (OAS) Pension is an income-tested, contributory pension for Canadian residents aged 65 years or over; the Guaranteed Income Supplement (GIS) is an income-tested supplement for low-income seniors living in Canada who have little.

 OAS pension plan is available to all Canadians above the age of 65.
 The OAS pension plan is financed by the Canadian government and does not require contributions from individuals.

 The OAS pension provides a basic level of income for retirement, but it may not be enough to provide for your basic needs.

 The OAS pension system has some disadvantages, including the following:

 - It does not include any provision for disability or survivor benefits;

 - It does not provide any income in the event of premature death;